Seward Salmon Derby Rules

 Participants may buy their fish back for $5 at the time of weigh-in only.
 Only the entrant who actually caught the fish may buy it back.
 It is illegal in Alaska to sell the fish to another party.
 This law is enforced and violators may be subject to a monetary fine by the State of Alaska.

 Judges shall be appointed by the Seward Chamber and contacted as needed by the chamber employee on site at derby headquarters.
-Weigh-in officials are volunteers coordinated by the Chamber.
+Weigh-in officials, recorders, and booth operators are volunteers coordinated by the Chamber.
 The derby judges’ decision(s) and rules of the derby herein described shall be considered final and binding upon both participant and sponsor(s), except that the Seward Chamber of Commerce Board of Directors has the power to make decisions in all matters pertaining to the derby, including eligibility, weights, time limits, fishing limits, right to receive awards and all matters relative to participation in and conduct of the derby.

 Judges may disqualify a fish or angler for any reason and decisions of judges on all matters pertaining to this contest shall be final.
 Should there be doubt as to the weigh-in official or judge’s decision regarding whether or not an entrant’s fish is a silver salmon, it will be weighed in and an Alaska Department of Fish and Game biologist will render the decision.
 If it is not a silver salmon, it will be disqualified.